Jellonator/Nandlang/README.md

 Created by James Beedie

 ## About
 Do you hate modern programming languages?
-All pretentious with their "zero cost abstractions", "RAII principles", and "object oriented programming"?
+All pretentious with fancy mumbo jumbo such as "zero cost abstractions", "RAII principles", and "object oriented programming"?
+What the heck does that stuff even mean?
 Do you wish that there was a language that so simple, it only had one type and just a few operators?
 Well, look no further, because Nandlang is the perfect choice for you!